romana/romana.github.io/how/details.md

 Across all hosts, the total number of CIDRs is the total number of routes on each Host, times the number of hosts deployed.
-It is the job of the Romana [Route Manager](#route-manager) to create, set, update and manage these routes across the entire network.
+It is the job of the Romana [Route Manager](#route-manager) to create, set, update and manage these routes across the entire network. [details TBD]

  [(^Back to Top^)](#topics)